Lethbridge Pronghorns: Track and field

 In the 2004–05 season, Jim Steacy remained undefeated in the weight throw versus CIS competition, claiming gold in both the Canada West and CIS Championships while breaking his own record in both events.
 For the first time in his CIS career, Steacy won both the Canada West and CIS shot put titles.
 For the second straight year he was named the CIS field athlete of the year at nationals.

 Swimming

-The University of Lethbridge swim team carries a long tradition of high-performance swimming into each new season.
-The 2004–05 season saw one of their strongest teams ever.
+The University of Lethbridge swim team carries a long tradition of swimming into each new season.
+The 2004–05 season was one of their most successful.

 Seven swimmers competed at the 2005 CIS championships in Edmonton.
 Rookie Richard Hortness won the 100-meter freestyle race with a time of 49.81 and placed second in the 50-meter free with a time of 22.89.
 Hortness was selected to become a member of the Canadian National Team and competed in Turkey in August 2005.